-Article 28 Individual Double Master's Degree programme
+Article 28 - Individual Double Master's Degree programme

-- 1. A student is only allowed to enter an individual Double Master's Degree programme10 if the following requirements are met: - student has earned a cum laude ('with distinction') Bachelor diploma (a by credit points weighted unrounded average of 8.0 for all courses in the programme, with the exception of the thesis project, and a minimum grade of 8.0 for the thesis project, see also article 34) or equivalent; - student has been allowed entry in the study programme by the admission committee.
-If applicable11: - student has a GPA of 8.0 or higher for all courses taken in the first Master programme prior to starting the second Master programme. - The (sub)Board of Examiners can deviate from the requirements stated above. - 2.
-The number of credits allocated to the thesis work (both degree programmes combined) may not exceed 60 FC - 3.
+- 1. A student is only allowed to enter an individual Double Master's Degree programme10 if the following requirements are met: - a. student has earned a cum laude ('with distinction') Bachelor diploma (a by credit points weighted unrounded average of 8.0 for all courses in the programme, with the exception of the thesis project, and a minimum grade of 8.0 for the thesis project, see also article 34) or equivalent; - b. student has been allowed entry in the study programme by the admission committee.
+If applicable11: - c. student has a GPA of 8.0 or higher for all courses taken in the first Master programme prior to starting the second Master programme. - d.
+The (sub)Board of Examiners can exceptionally decide to deviate from the requirements as stated in 1a, 1b and 1c. - 2.
+The number of credits allocated to the thesis work (both degree programmes combined) may not exceed 60 EC. - 3.
 The thesis defence can be separate for each degree programme (two sessions) or combined (one session).
-The (sub)Board of Examiners decides. - 4.
-It is not allowed to combine three or more Master degree programmes. - The general requirements for the individual Double Master's Degree programme also still apply.12
+The (sub)Board of Examiners shall decide. - 4.
+It is not allowed to combine three or more Master degree programmes. - 5.
+The general requirements for the individual Double Master's Degree programme still apply12.